Prescription drug coverage is now available from Medicare through Part D plans offered

 Medicare also provides "extra help" with drug costs to individuals with limited incomes

 and resources.
-Apply for the "extra help" through
+Click here to apply for "extra help" through

 the Social Security

 Administration.
 SHIIP counselors can also assist you with this application.
 Contact